Safeguarding in Sports

 Further information

-Safeguarding in Sport is a partnership between Children 1st and Sportscotland.
-For the implementation of child protection policies, procedures and good practice in Scotland |
+For the implementation of child protection policies, procedures and good practice in Scotland

-Keep children safe in sport Although it does not cover Scotland - there is a lot of useful information here |
+Although it does not cover Scotland - there is a lot of useful information here

 Did you know?